Getting started with Spark

 1. Go to Remote Actions > Manage remote actions.

-2. Create or edit a remote action, make sure the Spark trigger is enabled.
+2. Create or edit a remote action, ensure you enable the Spark trigger.

 6